Free Incorporation when you bundle with Accounting

 The application process typically takes around 8 weeks and requires a comprehensive business plan, evidence of entrepreneurial or relevant background, and either funding of at least SGD 100,000 from a venture capitalist or angel investor, or significant business experience and a promising entrepreneurial track record.

-Unlike the other visas, EntrePass applications are reviewed by 3 separate government bodies – Infocomm Media Development Authority (IMDA), SPRING Singapore and the National Research Foundation (NRF).
+Unlike the other visas, EntrePass applications are reviewed by 3 separate government bodies – Infocomm Media Development Authority (IMDA), IE Singapore and the National Research Foundation (NRF).

 How do I apply for an EntrePass?